Swelling after lens replacement. Rehabilitation after cataract removal

 Complications of cataract surgery

-Cataract extraction operation. performed by an experienced surgeon. is a simple, fast and safe operation.
+Cataract extraction surgery. performed by an experienced surgeon. is a simple, fast and safe operation.
 However, this does not exclude the possibility of developing a number of complications.

 Early postoperative complications: